-- treat the matter seriously; - ensure that, where necessary, the child receives appropriate medical attention; - make a written record of the information using the child's/parent's own words, including when the alleged incident took place; who was present; and what happened; - sign and date the written record; - report the matter immediately to the Head teacher, or deputy in his/her absence.
+- treat the matter seriously; - ensure that, where necessary, the child receives appropriate medical attention; - make a written record of the information using the child's/parent's own words, including when the alleged incident took place; who was present; and what happened; - sign and date the written record; - report the matter immediately to the Head teacher or deputy in his/her absence.
+Where the Head teacher is the subject of an allegation, the allegation will be reported to the Chair of Governors.
+In all instances, the most senior person (Head teacher or Chair of Governors) will be the allocated the role of 'Case Manager'.
 Confidentiality must be maintained at all times.

-Initial Action by the Head teacher
+Initial Action by the Case Manager